nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-7-0

-KRKNWK-19199: Matter Lock and Matter Template samples cannot be built in the release configuration for the nRF54H20 platform.
-  In the DTS overlay file for the ``nrf54h20dk/nrf54h20/cpuapp`` target, the watchdog configuration is missing, whereas in the release configuration, the :kconfig:option:`CONFIG_NCS_SAMPLE_MATTER_WATCHDOG` Kconfig option is set to ``y``.
+KRKNWK-19199: Matter Lock and Matter Template samples cannot be built in the release configuration for the nRF54H20 platform In the DTS overlay file for the ``nrf54h20dk/nrf54h20/cpuapp`` target, the watchdog configuration is missing, whereas in the release configuration, the :kconfig:option:`CONFIG_NCS_SAMPLE_MATTER_WATCHDOG` Kconfig option is set to ``y``.
   Building samples with :makevar:`FILE_SUFFIX` variable set to ``release`` will fail for the ``nrf54h20dk/nrf54h20/cpuapp`` target.